 Questions on this page

-There are two types of MPS II, called the severe and attenuated types.
+There is a wide range in severity of symptoms present in individuals with MPS II.
+Previously, MPS II was classified as severe and attenuated based on severity.
+More recently, the terms slowly progressive and early progressive have been suggested.
 While both types affect many different parts of the body, people with the severe type also experience a decline in intellectual function and a more rapid disease progression.
 The life expectancy for people with the severe type is 10 to 20 years.
-Individuals with the attenuated type typically live into adulthood and their intelligence is not affected.
-Heart disease and airway obstruction are major causes of death in people with both types of MPS II.
+Individuals with the less severe type typically live into adulthood and intelligence is not affected.
+Treatment is focused on managing the signs and symptoms present in each individual.

 The Genetic Testing Registry (GTR) provides information about the genetic tests for this condition.
 Click here to link directly to a list of labs conducting carrier screening for MPS II.
 The intended audience for the GTR is health care providers and researchers.
 Patients and consumers with specific questions about a genetic test should contact a health care provider or a genetics professional.